 Margaret Mitchell publishes Gone With The Wind in 1936

 Did you know Margaret Mitchell originally denied the Gone With The Wind manuscript even existed?
 Hattie McDaniel, who played Mammie in the movie, was the first African American Oscar nominee – and she won!
-And during the release Jim Crow laws were rampant; black supporting actors couldn’t even sit with white actors at the premier.
+And during the release, Jim Crow laws were rampant; black supporting actors couldn’t even sit with white actors at the premier.
 Clark Gable was so angry he almost boycotted the whole thing, until Hattie McDaniel took steps to ease tensions.
-Learn about this and more at the author’s apartment-turned-museum.
+Learn about this and more at the author’s apartment-turned-museum, the Margaret Mitchell House.
 Fiddle-dee-dee.

 Martin Luther King, Jr.’s leaves a civil rights legacy in 1950s and 60s

 Martin Luther King, Jr, synonymous with the civil rights movement, called Atlanta his home.
-You can see his birth home, church, and grave in city blocks covering this historic area.
+You can see his birth home, church, and grave in city blocks covering the Martin Luther King, Jr. National Historic Site.
 Don’t forget a stop at the visitor center and “I Have A Dream” plaza, and learn about modern day civil rights heroes at the new International Civil Rights Walk of Fame.
 This park also includes a Jr Ranger Program that encourages kids to pledge Dr. King’s six principles of nonviolence.